Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: Introduction

 In this work, we apply the NJA within the Newman-Penrose formalism but omit the complexification of variables and parameters.
-Our goal is to derive a general complex transformation for Schwarzschild black holes that yields axisymmetric black holes with Ricci-flat metrics.
-In other words, we aim to explore how many Ricci-flat and axisymmetric black holes can be generated from Schwarzschild black holes by using the NJA.
+Our goal is to derive a general complex transformation for Schwarzschild black holes that yields axisymmetric black holes with zero-scalar-curvature metrics.\footnote{The zero-scalar-curvature condition indicates either a vacuum solution or a spacetime generated by matter with a zero trace of energy-momentum tensors. } In other words, we aim to explore how many zero-scalar-curvature and axisymmetric black holes can be generated from Schwarzschild black holes by using the NJA.
 We refer to these solutions as the Newman-Janis (NJ) class of Schwarzschild black holes, emphasizing NJA’s potential as a classification tool for axisymmetric black holes.
 In general, the black holes derived from the same seed solution should belong to one NJ class because they share the key physical properties \cite{Lan:2023vaa}.

-The structure of the paper is as follows.
+The remainder of the paper is structured as follows.
 In Sec.\ \ref{sec:taub-nut}, we begin by applying a modified version of the NJA \cite{Azreg-Ainou:2014pra} to retrieve Taub-NUT black holes from the Schwarzschild seed metric.
-We emphasize the function freedoms in this process, which motivates a generalization of the modified NJA in Sec. \ref{sec:general}.
-There, we also present a formal metric for axisymmetric black holes resulting from general complex transformations.
-In Sec. \ref{sec:NJ-class}, we focus on the Ricci-flat condition and derive the explicit form of the complex transformations introduced in the previous section.
-Sec.~\ref{sec:new} explores a new type of axisymmetric black holes predicted by our treatment.
-The final section, Sec.~\ref{sec:conclusion}, gives our conclusion, followed by two appendices detailing the specific forms of two curvature invariants.
+We emphasize the function freedoms in the process of retrieving Taub-NUT black holes, which motivates a generalization of the modified NJA in Sec. \ref{sec:general}, where we also present a formal metric for axisymmetric black holes resulting from general complex transformations.
+In Sec. \ref{sec:NJ-class}, we focus on the zero-scalar-curvature condition and derive the explicit form of the complex transformations introduced in the previous section.
+Sec.~\ref{sec:new} explores a new type of axisymmetric black holes predicted using our treatment.
+The final section, Sec.~\ref{sec:conclusion}, presents our conclusion, followed by two appendices detailing the specific forms of two curvature invariants.